PeterOosterom/AnsibleScripts/Raspberry Pi/Pi Kiosk/README.md

-# AnsibleScripts
+# Pi Kios
-Handy ansible scripts
+Ansible script to transform a stock raspbian install into a full kiosk.

+Run with:
 ansible-playbook -e @vars.yml pikiosk.yml